Indian Transport & Logistics

 From barcodes to digital trust: GS1’s vision 2030

 “This is not a theory,” said Barbuat.
-“These are measurable outcomes from real deployments.
+These are measurable outcomes from real deployments.
 Supply chain transformation is not only possible—it’s already happening.”

-Adding to that, Mark Batenic, Chairman of the GS1 Management Board said, “When we can exchange trusted data seamlessly, the possibilities to improve experiences—for the shopper, patient, and industry—are endless.”
+Batenic echoed the urgency and promise of these advances: “When we can exchange trusted data seamlessly, the possibilities to improve experiences—for the shopper, patient, and industry—are endless.”

 Why India is pivotal to the global barcode transformation

-“We’re here in India because of its strategic importance as a hub for digital transformation and supply chain modernisation,” said de Barbuat.
+“We’re here in India because of its strategic importance as a hub for digital transformation and supply chain modernisation,” said Barbuat.
 “Leaders from over 100 countries have come together to approve our new five-year strategy—and India is at the centre of that future.”

 “Just like Aadhaar provides a trusted identity for individuals, GS1 gives products and services a globally recognised identity—helping them move seamlessly across supply chains,” added Swaminathan.